 The Company's 100% owned Selinsing Gold Mine is located in Pahang State, Malaysia, and has been in commercial production since September 2010.
-The Company's exploration and development mineral assets are 100% owned through its subsidiaries, including the Selinsing gold portfolio in Pahang State, Malaysia comprised of the Selinsing, Buffalo Reef, Felda Land and Famehub projects (together "Selinsing"), and Murchison gold portfolio in Western Australia ("WA") comprised of the Burnakura, Tuckanarra and Gabanintha projects; and the Mengapur Polymetallic Project ("Mengapur") in Pahang State, Malaysia.
+The Company's exploration and development mineral assets are 100% owned through its subsidiaries, including the Selinsing gold portfolio in Pahang State, Malaysia comprised of the Selinsing, Buffalo Reef, Felda Land and Famehub projects (together "Selinsing"), and Murchison gold portfolio in Western Australia ("WA") comprised of the Burnakura, Tuckanarra and Gabanintha projects; and the Mengapur copper and iron portfolio ("Mengapur") in Pahang State, Malaysia.

-The consolidated financial statements of the Company for the financial year ended June 30, 2017, comprising the Company and its subsidiaries, were authorized for issue in accordance with a resolution of the directors on September 29, 2017.
-These consolidated financial statements are presented in thousands of United States (US) dollars and all values are rounded to the nearest thousand dollar except per share amounts or where otherwise indicated.
+The consolidated financial statements of the Company for the financial year ended June 30, 2018, comprising the Company and its subsidiaries, were authorized for issue in accordance with a resolution of the directors on September 26, 2018.
+These consolidated financial statements are presented in thousands of United States (US) dollars and all values are rounded to the nearest thousand dollars except per share amounts or where otherwise indicated.